iDoka/awesome-canbus/README.md

 * [c0f](https://github.com/zombieCraig/c0f/) - CAN bus fingerprinting tool is designed to analyze CAN bus traffic and fingerprint the Maker and Model
 * [canqv](https://github.com/kurt-vd/canqv) - Quick CAN frame inspection using CAN_RAW
 * [Candle.NET](https://github.com/elliotwoods/Candle.NET) - .NET wrapper for the Candle API for candlelight CAN bus gateways/analysers (e.g. CANable, CANtact, etc)
+* [canSerializer](https://github.com/zainahm3d/canSerializer) - lib for serializing and deserializing CAN frames for transmission over a non CAN transport layer (Can be used to transport CAN frames over UART, SPI, etc)

 ### Libraries